Art & Exhibitions

 Several academic museums have also received grants, such as New York University’s Grey Art Museum and the Sheldon Museum of Art at the University of Nebraska.
 Other institutional grants and gifts will be announced in the coming months.

 The foundation is also launching the first volume in its pioneering digital catalog raisonné and the first book collecting writings by Rauschenberg.
-A new book of Rauschenberg’s writings will debut in October, titled Don’t Think About Being Great: Select Statements and Writings.
+A new book of Rauschenberg’s writings will debut in October, titled I Don’t Think About Being Great: Select Statements and Writings.
 Rauschenberg himself had set aside most of the selected writings before his death, Martin said.

-“He did not publish any writing in his lifetime about his about his own work.
+“He did not publish any writing in his lifetime about his own work.
 So, this is really, truly revelatory,” she said.
 “One of the things that emerges out of our book is that Rauschenberg was incredibly funny.”
 The publication is spearheaded by Francine Snyder, the foundation’s archivist, and will also include writings by artist Martha Tuttle.